-You can visit Patricia and Bud at http://usonfoot.com/home
+You can visit Patricia and Bud at usonfoot.com

 Cathleen Drinan is the Health Agent for the Town of Halifax.
 She welcomes your comments and suggestions for this column.
-She can be reached at 781 293 6768 or cathleen.drnan@halifax-ma.org
+She can be reached at 781 293 6768 or cdrnan@town.halifax.ma.us